THESIS REPOSITORY SUBMISSION INSTRUCTIONS

-Your Capstone culminates in your Honors thesis.
-Regardless of the nature of the Capstone core work, the thesis is an academic product, written according to the academic standards of your major.
+The Honors Thesis Track—Your Capstone culminates in your Honors thesis.
+Regardless of the nature of the Capstone work, the thesis is an academic product, written according to the standards of your major.
 As such, the thesis always involves research.
 The amount of research, how much is required, and when it is conducted will vary by field and by the individual Capstone efforts.
-Even when the Capstone core experience has followed a nontraditional path (e.g., an internship, a series of lesson plans, a recital), the thesis requires a lesser but still appropriate degree of traditional academic research.
+Even when the Capstone experience has followed a nontraditional path (e.g., an internship, a series of lesson plans, a collection of artwork), the thesis requires a lesser but still appropriate degree of traditional academic research.
 Some of this research may occur while you are wrestling with the work itself, in the effort to perform that work at the highest and most current level.
 Some of it might occur during the thesis-writing semester(s) as you become an active participant in the professional discourse about your topic.
 The honors theses housed in the on-line Repository will provide examples of the range of approaches available to you for your thesis.
-Use the past theses to settle your nerves and whet your appetite.
+Use the past theses to see the scope and shape of work done in your discipline and to whet your appetite.

 The Honors thesis is ultimately a demonstration of the “scholar” in “citizen scholar”: